neilbmclaughlin/park-bench-panel/README.md

 Notes
 =====

+* Running the script generate.xml will create an xml file suitable for use as a google hangout app definition.
+This is run from a pre-commit hook (see below).
 * Needed to create a symbolic link to pre-comit script (eg ln -s ~/373312/pre-commit.sh .git/hooks/pre-commit)
 * Hangout xml parser seems to need closing tags for html elements (ie `<script></script>` rather than `<script ... />`)